The Shire’s Best Boating Bays

 Maianbar

-One of the best boating spots off the Port Hacking River is Maianbar, a large sand bank space in the middle of the bay.
-This iconic spot has brought boat-goers to its sandy shores for years as boats can simply park on the sand and family members can swim in the shallow, clear waters.
-Maianbar is suitable for swimmers of all ages and furry friends are often seen splashing and chasing after their balls.
-During daylight savings this is also a prime location for an early dinner accompanied by a stunning sunset.
+Maianbar, a large sandbank in the middle of the bay, is one of the best boating spots on the Port Hacking River.
+This iconic destination has attracted boat-goers for years, offering the perfect place to park on the sand while family members enjoy swimming in the shallow, crystal-clear waters.
+Suitable for swimmers of all ages, it's also a favourite for furry friends, often seen splashing around and chasing their balls.
+During daylight savings, Maianbar becomes a prime location for an early dinner, complete with a stunning sunset backdrop.

 Lilli Pilli Point